Amazing for preserving cheese and herbs, creating pouches for trail mix and covering a half cut melon.

 Cutting your Abeego.

 We recommend you avoid the temptation to cut your Abeego unless you really need to.
 Abeego is most functional in its full size.
 You can always over-wrap an item.
 It is your old relationship with plastic wrap that makes you think you have to cut your Abeego to fit the exact item you are storing.
 You are going to have your Abeego for a long time so keeping it in its full size will let you use it over and over on many sizes and shapes.
-If you do decide it must be cut use a rotary blade or very sharp scissors to create a clean cut.
+If you do decide it must be cut using a rotary blade or very sharp scissors to create a clean cut.

 Abeego is fabric and the edges are not finished.
 The wax coating holds all the fibers of the fabric together.
 Over time you may notice little frays around the edges.
 Trim them up with a rotary blade or sharp scissors.